-This newly created award aims to spotlight an individual and a clinical laboratory team who champion diversity, equity, and inclusion (DEI) and health equity.
-The first Humans of ADLM – DEI Leadership Award will be awarded at ADLM 2025 (formerly the AACC Annual Scientific Meeting & Clinical Lab Expo) in Chicago, Illinois!
+This award aims to spotlight an individual and a clinical laboratory team who champion diversity, equity, and inclusion (DEI) and health equity.
+The Humans of ADLM – DEI Leadership Award will be awarded at ADLM 2026 (formerly the AACC Annual Meeting) in Anaheim, CA!
+Check out this year's winner.

 Humans of ADLM - DEI Leadership Award (Individual Category)